Welcome to KSAA-2026 Shared Task

 Introduction

 The KSAA-2026 Shared Task introduces a new multimodal benchmark focused on transforming raw Arabic speech transcripts into fully diacritized text.
-Unlike conventional ASR tasks that emphasize transcription alone, this challenge targets the restoration of diacritics persistent and unresolved problems in Arabic NLP due to lexical ambiguity, syntactic variation, and the absence of diacritics in most written text.
+This challenge targets diacritic restoration, a persistent and unresolved problem in Arabic NLP, stemming from lexical ambiguity, syntactic variation, and the absence of diacritics in most written texts.

 This shared task provides two subtasks:

-2. Automatic Diacritization—Participants build models that take speech audio + undiacritized transcripts as inputs and generate fully diacritized text.
+2. Automatic Diacritization of Speech Dictation: Participants build models that take speech audio + undiacritized transcripts as inputs and generate fully diacritized text.

 Registration